HHogg/preshape/README.md

 </h1>

 <h3 align="center">
-  A minimal design system and library of React components.<br/>
+  A minimal design system and library of React components to facilitate my own projects, you probably don't want to use it.<br/>
   <a>https://preshape.hogg.io</a>
 </h3>